leovantoji/MIT-6.S191-Introduction-to-Deep-Learning/README.md

     - Cannot handle continuous action spaces.
   - Flexibility:
     - Cannot learn stochastic policies since policy is deterministically computed from the Q function.
+- **Policy Gradient**: directly optimises the policy, while DQN tries to approximate Q and infer the optimal policy.
+  - Run a policy for a while.
+  - Increase probability of actions that lead to high rewards.
+  - Decrease the probability of actions that lead to low/no rewards.